I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-assigncontext.md

 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff560218">IWDFObject::RetrieveContext</a> method can be used to retrieve the context that was previously registered through <b>AssignContext</b>.

-For a code example of how to use the <b>AssignContext</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559236">IWDFIoTarget::FormatRequestForWrite</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |